The Itchy & Scratchy Show: Other appearances

 Itchy and Scratchy have appeared in various products and other media relating to The Simpsons.

-The Itchy & Scratchy Game was released for Game Gear and Super NES, a version for the Sega Genesis was also developed but was never commercially released.
+The Itchy & Scratchy Game was released for Game Gear and Super NES.
+A version for the Sega Genesis was also developed but was never commercially released.
 Itchy & Scratchy in Miniature Golf Madness, was released for Game Boy.
 Itchy, Scratchy and Poochie play roles in the "Grand Theft Scratchy" section in The Simpsons Game.

 Itchy and Scratchy have also appeared in commercials for various products, including a 1999 Butterfinger advert where Bart watches a short called "500 Easy Pieces".

 They appear in the first scene of The Simpsons Movie.
 The writers of the film knew from the beginning that they were going to start with an Itchy & Scratchy short and the segment was the first scene that was storyboarded by the animators.

 The duo also appear in the pre-show video for The Simpsons Ride.
 They host a video called "Safety First" that shows riders what can happen to them if they do not follow ride requirements.

 Outside of The Simpsons, Itchy & Scratchy also appear in one of the last scenes of Ghost Dog: The Way of the Samurai.

+Itchy and Scratchy appear as cosmetic items in Fortnite, starting with Battle Royale's Chapter 6 Mini Season 2; a season that is entirely Simpsons-themed.
+Scratchy is a wearable outfit, while Itchy appears as a "Sidekick", the game's new version of the former pet items.